lars-t-hansen/Jobanalyzer/README.md

 Effectively it's a sample-based system profiler: at the time of each sample, the system's state is recorded in some compact format in the database.
-There are at least two ways of viewing the database:
+There are at least three ways of viewing the database:

-In one view, it is a sequential event log with occasional consolidation, very cheap event recording but a fairly expensive processing step (the entire thing has to be read and processed).
+In one view, it is a sequential event log with occasional consolidation, very cheap event recording but a fairly expensive processing/query step (the entire thing has to be read and processed).
+It's not clear how costly it will be to process it repeatedly to look for trigger conditions.

-In the other view, it is a map from PID (which we consider unique for the sake of argument) to information about the PID's process.
-Sample recording is more complicated; many records may have to be updated.
+In a second view, it is a map from PID (really PID x creation-time since PIDs can be reused) to information about the PID's process.
-And it is necessary to also keep track of processes that were alive but now are not, so that their records can be sealed.
+Sample recording and book-keeping is more complicated; many records may have to be updated every time the system is sampled.
+Running rules is somewhat cheaper than the first view.

+In a third view, it is a map from UID to information about the user's jobs (where that information is probably a cluster of records, one for each PID).
+This has even more complicated book-keeping than the second view and thus makes logging even more expensive, but makes information in the database more directly actionable.

-This second view is possibly more useful if we are concerned not about time, but about how individual jobs used the resources of the system.
+The second and third views are possibly most useful if we are concerned not about what happens along a timeline, but about how individual jobs or individual users used the resources of the system.

+On the other hand, some of the use cases are also about the timeline: what is the current load, what was the historical load, what did my last / 10 last jobs do?

 ## The trickiness of rules